Using Local Terminals in Prompt 3 for macOS

 rm -f /usr/local/bin/PromptLocalTerminal

-Is the local terminal available in the iOS version of Prompt 3?
+Are local terminals available in the iOS version of Prompt 3?

 Not at this time.
 If Apple adds the ability for iOS apps to access system processes we will look at adding this functionality in a future release.